-I took this little excursion this past week with Gros Morne Adventures out onto Bonne Bay.
+I took this little excursion with Gros Morne Adventures out onto Bonne Bay.
 I was supposed to paddle with some friends that morning, but skipped the 7 AM rise in favour of sleep.
 When I realized how glorious it was outside, I regretted it and popped by the office in the afternoon.

 You can paddle single or double, and the guides take you out and around several different communities in Bonne Bay while dipping into coves and beaches.
 We saw minks and bald eagles along the way, and learned some local folklore while we were at it.
 We paddled pretty far in two hours and by the time I got back, my legs were singing.
 It felt fantastic.

 I should probably mention all the cultural highlights of the park as well, like making crafts at Broom Point or the weekly summer kitchen party with Anchors Aweigh, featuring Newfoundland trad.
 I have little experiences with these things, but I’m told they’re delightful.

 If you’re planning a trip in August, I highly recommend Writers at Woody Point because it will cause your inspirational cup to runneth over.
 Trails, Tales, and Tunes is another one.

 I haven’t eaten a great deal of places around Gros Morne, because I’m poor.
 There, I said it.

 But there have certainly been some highlights over the past couple of years.

 Java Jacks in Rocky Harbour: My favourite café, ever.
 Affordable food, great coffee, unbelievably good service.
 I love the fish cakes.
 Buy the fish cakes.